Jelena Dokic: 2002: Highest ranking

-2003–2004: Out of top 10
+2003–2005: Out of top 10

 In 2003, Dokic hired Borna Bikić from Croatia to replace her father as her trainer whom she accused of "wrecking her career", after several outbursts and volatile behavior at tennis tournaments.
 By this time, she had also been estranged from her family due to a brief relationship with Brazilian racing driver Enrique Bernoldi.
 She played 30 events, reaching one final, one semifinal and seven quarterfinals.
 At Wimbledon she narrowly lost in the third round 4–6, 4–6 to a 16-year-old Maria Sharapova.
 At Zürich, she beat the then-world No. 1 player Clijsters, but lost to Henin in the final.
 She and Petrova also reached a final in doubles in Rome.
 She played in the 2004 Fed Cup for the Serbia and Montenegro team and achieved two wins.

 In mid-2004, Dokic returned to her family in Serbia to attempt a reconciliation.
 In November 2005, after a turbulent period of 4–5 months during which she cancelled all her tennis commitments and not even her family knew her whereabouts, she returned to Australia proclaiming, "I am an Australian, I feel like an Australian and I want to play for Australia again."
-She later identified her switch to Yugoslavia as the biggest regret of her career, saying that her father was subjecting her to extreme physical and mental abuse at the time and he made the decision for her.
+She later identified her switch to Yugoslavia as the biggest regret of her career, saying that her father was subjecting her to extreme physical and mental abuse at the time and he made the decision for him.